fpserg/RealMe/docs/PRODUCT/REALM_ROLES.md

 ## Office

-Keeper of the Realm.
+Keeper of the World.

+---

 ## Purpose

-The Warden defines the Realm's purpose and direction.
+The Warden defines the World's purpose and direction.

 The constitutional offices exist to support the Warden.

+---

 ## Authority